7va/bureaucracy/ios_word_game.md

 2.8  Nothing in this license should be interpreted to restrict third-party terms.
 When using the Application, You must ensure that You comply with applicable third-party terms and conditions.

+2.9 This app provides auto-renewable next subscriptions:
+  - Infinite coins for a Month ($82.99 USD) witth titled as "Kryss quizlet games"